Electronvolt: Distance

 In particle physics, a system of natural units in which the speed of light in vacuum c and the reduced Planck constant ħ are dimensionless and equal to unity is widely used: c = ħ = 1.
 In these units, both distances and times are expressed in inverse energy units (while energy and mass are expressed in the same units, see mass–energy equivalence).
-In particular, particle scattering lengths are often presented in units of inverse particle masses.
+In particular, particle scattering lengths are often presented using a unit of inverse particle mass.

 Outside this system of units, the conversion factors between electronvolt, second, and nanometer are the following: